 The animal is stressed, and may behave badly.
 This is especially true if it has been foraging for food or water, or spooked by strangers around the property – workers, kids making noise in neighboring yards.
 A dog may continue to dutifully guard the premises and view you as an intruder.

 If you were aware that a pet was on your premises, you may be liable for any injuries to neighbors, including other tenants.
-See more on Landlord Liability
+See more on Landlord Liability for pets.

 For these reasons, calling your local police department’s animal control to file a report and request they remove the pet may be your most prudent choice.
 Not only is it best to go with the trained professionals, but depending on the animal’s condition at the time, the tenant may have committed a crime.
 It is best for the police to record how the animal was treated.